 Hiking Time: 3-4 hours

-Departure from Arusha at 8am and drive for about 5 hours (two hours on rough roads) to the Rongai Gate.
-After completion of administrative formalities and meeting with porters and guides, begin the 3-4 hour walk to the first camp, Rongai 1 Caves Camp (2830m) - which is a name only, as there is actually no cave.
+Departure from Arusha at 8am and drive for some hours (two hours on rough roads) to the Rongai Gate.
+After completion of administrative formalities and meeting with porters and guides, begin the 3-4 hour walk to the first camp, Rongai 1 Caves Camp (2830m) – which is a name only, as there is actually no cave.
 The walk is at a leisurely pace through fields and then into the rain forest, where you can hope to spot the beautiful Black and White Colobus Monkey.
 Arrive at your camp and enjoy a hot meal and the first night sleeping in your tent.

 Rongai 1 Caves Camp (2830m) - Rongai 2 Caves Camp (3450m)